BOND REPORT: Treasury Yields Climb As Fed's Dudley Reinforces Rate-hike Plan, Stocks Rise

 "The issue of normalization of the composition of the balance sheet also remains very vague and has not been addressed with any specificity by Fed officials," he wrote.

-Meanwhile, the Dow Jones Industrial Average and the S&P 500 index touched fresh records on Monday, powered by a rebound in the technology sector.
+Meanwhile, the Dow Jones Industrial Average and the S&P 500 index touched fresh record on Monday, powered by a rebound in the technology sector.
 Appetite for stocks can undercut buying in Treasurys.

 In Europe, the German 10-year Treasury note , known as the bund, was at 0.29%.
 Lower yields throughout Europe, compared with their U.S. counterpart, also has helped to stoke appetite for U.S. sovereign paper, pressuring yields.